 Weather permitting, one day will be devoted to motorcycle acceleration and brake testing.
 Testing will be done of motorcycle sliding.

-This 40 hour course will cover the investigation of collisions involving semi-tractor trailers, recreational vehicles, truck and trailer combinations, and other heavy equipment.
-Prerequisite to attend the course is Level I and II.
+This accident reconstruction training class is a 40 hour course which covers the investigation of collisions involving semi-tractor trailers, recreational vehicles, truck and trailer combinations, and other heavy equipment.
+Prerequisite to attend the course is Advanced Technical Collision Investigation - Level II.
 The course will discuss: